gizatechxyz/giza-agents/README.md

 ## Installation

-You can install the Giza SDK using pip:
+The Actions SDK can be installed using [Poetry](https://python-poetry.org/):

 ```
-pip install giza-sdk
+poetry install
 ```

 ## Usage